Frequently Asked Questions

 I am trying to buy/sell a home with Atlas Chalet/CertainTeed Horizon/faux architectural shingles, and this is preventing the sale from going though.
 Can you help?

 This is extremely common.
-Some buyers do not want a home with this kind of roof after doing some research.
-Others may have trouble finding insurance for the home.
+No one wants to purchase a home with a potentially significant problem.
+Others may have trouble finding insurance for the home, because insurance companies don’t want to insure a high-risk home.
 There are many different scenarios that can arise here, so call us today to discuss your situation.

 Other contractors have told me that my insurance company won’t help me.
 What can I do?